Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: via K ahler reduction

-We now approach the previous discussion from the Kähler point of view.
-There is no loss in assuming that the finite group $G\subset SL(3,\C)$ preserves the standard Hermitian metric on $\C^3$, that is, $G\subset SU(3)$.
-Moreover, we fix a $G$--invariant Hermitian metric on $R$.
-In this set-up, $N$ defined in~\eqref{eq:N} is a cone in the Hermitian vector space $(\End(R) \otimes \C^3)^G$.
-The space $(\End(R)\otimes\C^3)^G$ is naturally a Kähler manifold with Kähler form
+We now approach the previous discussion from the K\"ahler point of view.
+There is no loss in assuming that the f\/inite group $G\subset\SL(3,\C)$ preserves the standard Hermitian metric on~$\C^3$, that is, $G\subset\SU(3)$.
+We also f\/ix a $G$-invariant Hermitian metric on $R$.
+Then the vector space $(\End(R)\otimes\C^3)^G$ naturally is a K\"ahler manifold with K\"ahler form

 Here we identify $B\in(\End(R)\otimes\C^3)^G$ with a triple $(B_1,B_2,B_3)$ of endomorphisms of $R$.